glotzerlab/hoomd-rs/doc/src/hello.md

 Wait, [Rust].
 What is that?
 If you are not familiar with Rust, it is a relatively new programming language that (in the opinion of the *hoomd-rs* developers) combines the best features of generic languages like Python with the best features of strongly-typed compiled languages like C++. *hoomd-rs* takes full advantage of these capabilities to provide a simulation framework that is fully customizable while still compiling down to machine code.
-You don't need to be an expert in the language to use *hoomd-rs*, but you will need to know the basics.
-If you are new to Rust, go read the first few chapters of [The Rust Programming Language] and come back here.
+[The Rust Programming Language] explains everything you need to know about the language.

 Before continuing, you will need to install [Rust].
 On Linux, Mac, and WSL you can install Rust with a single command:
 ```shell
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-For more details, and instructions for a native Windows installation, see the [Rust installation documentation] (make sure you install the 64-bit build).
+For more details, including instructions for a native Windows installation, see the [Rust installation documentation] (make sure you install the 64-bit build).

 > [!TIP]
-> *hoomd-rs* works best with *native* builds on all platforms.
-WSL works for
+> *hoomd-rs* works very well with *native* builds on all platforms.
+You can use
-> command line applications, but is much slower and takes significantly more
+> WSL for command line applications, but is much slower and takes significantly
-> steps to configure.
-It doesn't work at all for the interactive examples.
+> more steps to configure.
+WSL doesn't work at all for the interactive examples.

 ## Using *hoomd-rs* in your application